 The color of your vehicle does not have a direct impact on your auto insurance premiums.
 However, there are some essential details regarding your vehicle color to consider before you purchase auto insurance.
 Research shows that most people prefer to drive white, black, or gray cars.
 This increases the demand for vehicles in these colors, which ultimately makes them more expensive to insure.
 In addition, if you opt for a custom paint job, that may also cause your premium to increase depending on how expensive the paint is.

 The type of vehicle that you have can affect your auto insurance rates in various ways.
 Generally, it’s a good idea to look for an affordable car with excellent safety ratings.
-If you have any questions about your insurance premiums, contact the insurance experts at Scavone Insurance Center in White Plains, New York, today for assistance.
+If you have any questions about your insurance premiums, contact the insurance experts at Scavone Insurance Agency Center LLC in White Plains, New York, today for assistance.